rsyncOSX/mydocsy/content/en/docs/Snapshots.md

 {{< alert color="warning" >}}

-If the *destination* is on a local attached disc, the full path of source must be added.
+If the *destination* is on a local attached disc, set *full path* of destination.
 If the *destination* is on a remote server, if the snapshot catalog is in the remote users $HOME catalog, the tilde character  `~` might be used.
 The tilde character is automatically expanded as the $HOME catalog on FreeBSD and Linux servers.

 RsyncUI creates the snapshots within the remote catalog.